i-doit/knowledge-base/docs/en/maintenance-and-operation/backup-and-recovery/index.md

     mysql -hlocalhost -uroot -p < backup.sql

 You should not use i-doit during the backup process in order not to corrupt the backup.
 The Webserver can be deactivated for the time of the backup/recovery.
-On [Debian](../../installation/manual-installation/debian.md)\-based Linux distributions the command
+On Debian-based Linux distributions the command

     sudo service apache2 stop